junekchen/Reinforcement-learning/Lecture1.md

+# Introduciton to RL

 Reinforcement learning is a branch of machine learning (other 2: supervised & unsupervised)

-Difference:
+## Difference with other machine learning methods
-No supervisor, a reward signal
+- No supervisor, a reward signal
-No instantaneous feedback
+- No instantaneous feedback
-Sequential/ time series data
+- Sequential/ time series data
-Agent’s actions affect the subsequent data it receives (?)
+- Agent’s actions affect the subsequent data it receives (?)

-Rewards
+## Rewards
 A reward R_t is a scalar feedback signal
 Indicates how well agent is doing at step t
 The agent’s job is to maximize cumulative reward